 These management and visibility principles are one of several categories of best-practices when developing for Heroku.
 Please review all the principles of architecting applications to gain a complete understanding of properly developing apps on Heroku.

 Managing a production application often involves having to perform administrative and maintenance tasks such as running database migrations, arbitrary code in a REPL session, and one-time scripts.

 These processes should be run in an identical environment, using the same code, config and dependency isolation, as the foreground processes.
 On Heroku, these one-off processes can be provisioned on Heroku via one-off dynos, which are identical in code and config to all your app’s other dynos.

 Logs provide visibility into the behavior of a running app.
 In server-based environments they are commonly written to a file on disk (a “logfile”); but this is only an output format.

-Heroku apps never concerns themselves with routing or storage of its output stream.
+Heroku apps never concern themselves with the routing or storage of its output stream.
 They should not attempt to write to or manage logfiles.
 Instead, each running process writes its event stream, unbuffered, to stdout.